Caesar Cervin: Player

 While born in Texas, Cervin grew up in Mexico.
-After graduating from high school, he attended Southern Methodist University where he played on the men's soccer team.
+After graduating from high school, he attended Southern Methodist University where he played on the men's soccer team.Caesar was one of the captains of the SMU Mustang Extra-mural soccer team.
+He captained the team to the Texas championship dispatching what was considered the top ranked team from North Texas State in the semi-finals.
+In the championship game with the University of Texas, he scored the goal ahead goal on a shootout when the game ended in a tie.
+When the goalkeeper blocked the subsequent shot, the Mustangs won the championship.
+He is pictured along with most of the active players in the 1975 SMU Yearbook which can be sourced through the University.
 In 1978, he signed with the Cleveland Force of the Major Indoor Soccer League.
 He then played an unknown number of seasons with the Wichita Wings.
 In 1981, he signed with the Dallas Tornado of the North American Soccer League, but saw no first team games.
 In March 1982, he signed with the Oklahoma City Slickers of the American Soccer League.
 In June 1982, the Slickers released him after he failed to enter a game.
 He returned to Dallas where he was a "part-owner of an automotive repair shop".
 In 1985, he played for the Dallas Americans in the United Soccer League.
 In 1989, he signed with the Addison Arrows of the Southwest Indoor Soccer League.
 In 1990, he both coached and played for the FC Dallas of the Lone Star Soccer Alliance.